 If you are choosing between all of the colors and love Shoji White the most, then choose this one.
 It can even work as a replacement color for repairs if used carefully, so it can really be a lifesaver at times.

 White Duck – SW 7010

 - G: 223

 White Duck is a unique name for a unique color.
 It isn’t white like a domestic duck but more like a wild duck, creamy and pure.
 As you can see, it is very similar to Shoji White in tone so it can also work as a replacement.

 Those without an eye for color will be confused when seeing the two as they look very similar.
 Again, this is a great replacement for Shoji White and you can even call it that and most people will never know.

-Finding The Right White
+Finding The Right Off-White

-The right white for your home is out there somewhere.
+Sherwin Williams Shoji white is either the color you’re looking for or it’s not.
+Shoji white is also a wonderful exterior hue.
+If you want the right white for your home is out there somewhere.
 Despite white being a neutral color, there are hundreds of shades of white for you to choose from.
 This may seem daunting at first, but it doesn’t take long.

 All you need to do is get on the right track.
 Start with a piece for inspiration and color match it with a color matching tool.
 Or, start with warm or cool white and work your way to your perfect dream shade.

 As a neutral color, the off-white hue looks good with gold and black colors.